Productivity Tools › Github

 On the other hand, GitLab might have a lesser scale, but it engages its community directly by hosting gatherings and events.

-Lastly, we come into the design philosophies of both brands.
-GitHub and GitLab might have similar use-cases and even similar-sounding names, but the ideals behind their creation remain vastly different.
+Lastly, we come to the design philosophies of both brands.
+GitHub and GitLab might have similar use cases and even similar-sounding names, but the ideals behind their creation remain vastly different.

 GitHub was created for high availability and infrastructure performance.
 It might not have a comprehensive tool for all of the DevOps lifecycle, but it makes up for it with a robust framework that never fails, an easily-accessible and in-depth knowledge bank, and an engaged community.